The white spots on Parmesan – mold?

 The longer the maturation, the stronger the taste, and therefore higher in price.

-I discussed in detail about the bacteria responsible in parmesan.
+I discussed in detail the bacteria responsible for parmesan.

-One good way to tell apart crystals from the mold is that mold will almost certainly to just grow on the outside (surface of cheese), while cheese crystals can be found from the inside of the cheese.
+One good way to tell apart crystals from the mold is that mold will almost certainly just grow on the outside (surface of cheese), while cheese crystals can be found on the inside of the cheese.

-Crystals is a sign of well-aged parmesan cheese.
+Crystals are a sign of well-aged parmesan cheese.

-This is likely noticeable for parmesan over 2 years in age, such as this one you can buy some via Amazon.
+This is likely noticeable for parmesan over 2 years of age, such as this one you can buy some via Amazon.

 Image showing the authentic parmesan with white crystals formation, jackpot!

-The parmesan with white crystals are safe to consume.
+The parmesan with white crystals is safe to consume.

 Sometimes it can be confusing.
-Therefore, if you don’t find them appetizing or not sure they are mold, you can always trim or cut off at least 1-inch below the spot.
+Therefore, if you don’t find them appetizing or are not sure they are mold, you can always trim or cut off at least 1 inch below the spot.

-Read the differences of Cheese crystals vs Molds.
+Read the differences between Cheese crystals vs Molds.

 White mold – Should I throw them away?